 Image credit goes to Tasteaholics

 The secret to this Keto Quarter Pounder is that most of the ingredients are inside the patty.
+This is one of my favorite keto burger recipes!

 The bacon, onion, jalapeño, and tomato are mixed in with the ground beef, before forming the beef into patties.
 This means you don’t necessarily need an egg for binding, but you can still add one if you prefer.